jawi/ssl-socket-demo/README.md

 1. `cd sslcert`;
 2. run `./create_root_cert.sh` and answer the questions.
 For common name, use something like "Certificate Authority" or anything you like;
-3. run `./export_root_cert_to_keytool.sh` to create the Java keystore with the signing certificate (which is the certificate trusted by both client and server);
+3. run `./export_root_cert_to_keytool.sh cacert` to create the Java keystore with the signing certificate (which is the certificate trusted by both client and server);
 4. run `./create_signing_request.sh server` to create a signing request for the server certificate, and answer all questions.
 For common name, use the FQDN